Skip to main content

 Do I need an appointment to submit my Japan visa application in Dubai?

-Which Japanese consular office handles visa applications for Dubai residents?
+Which office handles visa applications for Dubai residents?

-Dubai residents — along with residents of Sharjah, Ajman, Ras Al Khaimah, Fujairah, and Umm Al Quwain — must apply at the Consulate General of Japan in Dubai.
-Residents of Abu Dhabi emirate and Al Ain must apply at the Embassy of Japan in Abu Dhabi.
+Dubai residents — along with residents of Sharjah, Ajman, Ras Al Khaimah, Fujairah, and Umm Al Quwain — apply through the VFS Japan Visa Application Centre in Dubai.
+Residents of Abu Dhabi emirate and Al Ain apply through the Embassy of Japan in Abu Dhabi.
 Your jurisdiction is determined by the emirate shown on your UAE residence visa or Emirates ID, not your place of work or mailing address.

 How long does Japan visa processing take from Dubai?

-Can OraVisa submit my Japan visa application on my behalf at the Dubai Consulate?
+Can OraVisa submit my Japan visa application on my behalf?

 Yes.
-OraVisa offers a full on-your-behalf submission service for Japan visa applications at the Consulate General of Japan in Dubai.
-Our team handles document review, in-person submission, status tracking, and passport collection.
+OraVisa offers a full on-your-behalf service for Japan visa applications — sticker visas through VFS Global, and the single-entry eVisa for eligible tourism applicants.
+Our team handles document review, submission, status tracking, and passport collection.
 This service is available to Dubai, Sharjah, Ajman, Ras Al Khaimah, Fujairah, and Umm Al Quwain residents.
 Contact OraVisa for a free quote and document checklist review.

 How much is the Japan visa fee for Dubai residents in 2026?